binlecode/example-todo-vue/README.md

 The axios specific API code is externalized from vue components to separate [`ApiService.js`](./src/services/ApiService.js) file in `services` folder.

+## UUID for todo id

+`uuidv4` (https://github.com/uuidjs/uuid) is used to create todo object id.

+## Error message rendering

+`izitoast` (https://izitoast.marcelodolza.com/) is used to provide user-friendly error and warning messages.

+See usage in `toast` callback definition in [ApiService](./src/services/ApiService.js).

-## Deployment
+## Run and Deployment

 The production deployment is configured to deploy to github web page.
 To avoid gh-pages blank page (not loading js) issue, use `master` branch `docs` folder as deployed content root.

 See `config/index.js` files for custom configuration details.

-Since contents are now built to `docs` folder instead of `dist`, to verify with `serve`
+Since contents are now built to `docs` folder instead of `dist`, to verify with `serve`:
 ```bash
 npm run build
 serve -s docs
 ```

-If serve verifies, then push to remote
+If local `serve` command works, then push to remote:
 ```bash
 git add docs
 git commit -m 'deploy to docs folder'